aspose-pdf/Aspose.PDF-Documentation/net/get-started/docker/dotnet8/_index.md

 ### Generate PDF document using ASP.NET Core Web App in Linux container

 We will use code from **Complex Example** in this app.
-For more detailed explanation, please follow [this link](/pdf/net/complex-pdf-example/).
+Please follow [this link](/pdf/net/complex-pdf-example/) for a more detailed explanation.

 1. Create `images` folder in `wwwroot` folder and put image `logo.png`.
 You can use download this image from [here](/pdf/net/docker/logo.png)
 1. Create `fonts` folder in `wwwroot` folder and put [Roboto](https://fonts.google.com/specimen/Roboto) fonts there.
 1. Create `samples` folder in `wwwroot` folder and put sample data there.
-1. Replace code in `HomeController.cs` with following snippet (please note that you can have another namespace):
+1. Replace code in `HomeController.cs` with the following snippet (please note that you can have another namespace):

 ```cs
 using Aspose.Pdf;